Oxia Palus quadrangle

 The Oxia Palus quadrangle is one of a series of 30 quadrangle maps of Mars used by the United States Geological Survey (USGS) Astrogeology Research Program.
 The Oxia Palus quadrangle is also referred to as MC-11 (Mars Chart-11).

 The quadrangle covers the region of 0° to 45° west longitude and 0° to 30° north latitude on Mars.
-This quadrangle contains parts of many regions: Chryse Planitia, Arabia Terra, Xanthe Terra, Margaritifer Terra, Meridiani Planum and Oxia Planum.
+This quadrangle contains parts of multiple regions: Chryse Planitia, Arabia Terra, Xanthe Terra, Margaritifer Terra, Meridiani Planum and Oxia Planum.

 Mars Pathfinder landed in the Oxia Palus quadrangle at 19.13°N 33.22°W, on July 4, 1997, at the intersection Tiu Valles and Ares Vallis.

 Many craters within Oxia Palus are named after famous scientists.
 Besides Galilei and da Vinci, some of the people who discovered the atom and radiation are honored there: Curie, Becquerel, and Rutherford.

 Mawrth Vallis was strongly considered as a landing site for NASA's Curiosity rover, the Mars Science Laboratory.
 It made it to at least the top two sites for NASA's EXoMars 2020 Rover mission.
 The exact location proposed for this landing is 22.16 N and 342.05 E.

 The Mawrth Vallis region is well studied with more than 40 papers published in peer-reviewed publications.
-Near the Mawrth channel is a 200 meter high plateau with many exposed layers.
+Near the Mawrth channel is a 200 meter high plateau with a number of exposed layers.
 Spectral studies have detected clay minerals that present as a sequence of layers.

 Clay minerals were probably deposited in the Early to Middle Noachian period.
 Later weathering exposed a variety of minerals such as kaolin, alunite, and jarosite.
 Later, volcanic material covered the region.
 This volcanic material would have protected any possible organic materials from radiation.